ben-spiller/OutlookBetterReminders/README.md

 This software is licensed under the MIT license, see https://github.com/ben-spiller/OutlookBetterReminders/blob/master/LICENSE

 ### Authors and Contributors
 Developed by @ben-spiller.

-Happy to accept code contributions and suggestions.
+### Maintenance
+Due to my company moving from Outlook to Google (which unfortunately has even worse notifications!), I'm not longer actively developing this plugin, so won't be producing any further builds/releases.

+However feel free to use and fork the code if you would like any changes.